vinibfranc/ThePhylogeneticsHandbookPractice/README.md

 ### Chapter 7: Bayesian phylogenetic analysis using MR BAYES

 This section is a tutorial based on the primates.nex data file.
 It will guide you through a basic Bayesian MCMC analysis of phylogeny, explaining the most important features of the program.

+### Chapter 11: Molecular clock analysis

+In this exercise, we will examine clock-like behavior in two nucleotide sequence alignments.
+The first data set (“primates.phy”) contains the TRIM5α gene sequences for 21 different primate species.
+TRIM5α is present in most primates and encodes a retroviral restriction factor that protects Old World monkey cells against HIV infection (Stremlau et al., 2004).
+Positions with gaps in the original alignment, analyzed by Sawyer et al. (2005), were removed for our analysis here.

+The dataset, in sequential PHYLIP format (“primates_8.phy”), and the associated rooted and unrooted maximum likelihood trees (“primates_unrooted_2.tre” and “primates_rooted_2.tre”) are present in data folder.